Equestrian Training at Eastward

 Since 2006, she has built a career in training, teaching, showing, and sales here in the United States.
 She has personally taken many horses to success at the National level, as well as several students and their horses.
 She has an intuitive understanding of horse personalities and she is quickly able to get the best from each one of them.
 Emphasizing the importance of a solid foundation in the German training system, Lisa helps clients achieve their goals by creating balance, strength, and harmony between horse and rider.

-In recent years, the dressage community has embraced natural horsemanship as a pathway to greater suppleness and stability.
+In recent years, the dressage community has embraced natural horsemanship as a pathway to greater suppleness, stability, and self-management.
 Mark works with horses on the ground, under saddle, or at liberty, offering them and their human partners the opportunity to gain clarity and completely synchronize with one another.